Social Security Benefits Might Be Cut Soon – This Calculator Shows You How Much You’ll Lose

 As Social Security trust funds are beginning to run low, the federal government is looking to address the issue.
 This includes making cuts to Social Security retirement benefits, according to CNBC.

 Covisum, a Social Security claiming tech company, released a Social Security benefit cut calculator.
-This tool should help consumers and financial advisors assess the potential impact of Social Security benefit cuts on retirement plans.
+The tool — found here — should help consumers and financial advisors assess the potential impact of Social Security benefit cuts on retirement plans.

 According to a statement released by Covisum, more people have decided to claim Social Security benefits early because of high unemployment and market instability during the pandemic.
 This increase in Social Security claims and reduced income from workers has many experts estimating that the Social Security system will run out of funds as early as 2029.
 This goes against the last Social Security Trustees report, which predicted funds to drain by 2035 with 79% of benefits payable at that time.
 An official update is expected to be released soon.